Mortgage Advice in Birmingham for Self Employed Applicants

-Reviews io White Logo
+Reviews IO Logo

-Read our 67 Reviews
+Read our 72 Reviews

 It can be more of a challenge to get a mortgage if you’re self-employed because you will need to prove you have a steady income.
-But if you are looking to get a mortgage when self-employed, it’s certainly not impossible with the help of a Mortgage Broker in Birmingham.
+But if you are looking to get a mortgage when self-employed, it’s certainly not impossible with the help of a mortgage broker in Birmingham.

 As we said, everyone would love to be treated the same when starting their mortgage journey.
 However, lenders need to be confident that self-employed applicants can meet the affordability to obtain a mortgage.
 They will look at factors such as:

-– Your previous years of accounts’
+• Your previous years of accounts.

-– Business operating costs and expenses
+• Business operating costs and expenses.

-Having a trusted Mortgage Broker like Birminghammoneyman by your side means you can take on the mortgage world with less stress on your shoulders.
+Our fast & friendly mortgage advisors in Birmingham by your side means you can take on the mortgage world with less stress on your shoulders.
 We are here to support you throughout the entire mortgage process, talking you through every step and making sure we’re readily available to answer any of your mortgage questions.

 Our Mortgage Advisors in Birmingham have a vast in-depth knowledge of lenders self-employed lending criteria.
 They have spent many years working with independent self-employed applicants from various backgrounds, all coming to us to utilise our parge panel of lenders to help find them secure the most suitable deal for their circumstances.